 Would my portfolio be different?

-How much do you trust yourself in your assessment of why you write?
+How much do you trust yourself in your assessment of why you write, and why?